Bull ray: Biology and ecology

 The species is ovoviviparous and reach sexual maturity at four to six years old.
 With a low fecundity of three to four pups per litter and a long gestation of six to 12 months (depending on the geographical zone), this species has a very sensitive life history.

 Very little is known concerning the ecology and behavior of A. bovinus.
 However, it is part of the coastal marine megafauna, and with a maximum discal width (tip to tip) of 2.22 m, 1.5 m in length and weighing up to 116 kg, bull rays can be considered as giants of the shallow waters.
+Like in many elasmobranch species, females are larger and heavier than males.
+The species does exhibit some schooling behaviours, that are currently not understood.

-Their maximum length and very narrow depth range of 0-30 m exposes them to various threats.
-Indeed, large-body, shallow-water species are at greatest risk.
-Bull rays appear to be extremely rare throughout the Mediterranean region, and its current population trend is highly suspected to be decreasing.
-Females are larger and heavier than males.
+Their large maximum size and general preference for shallow depth ranges of 0-30 m exposes them to various threats.
+Bull rays appear to be extremely rare throughout the Mediterranean region, and its current population trend is decreasing, with an estimated population decline of >80% in the last 3 generations.

 This fish is named the bull ray because of the shape of its head and it is sometimes called the duckbill ray in South Africa for its long, flat, round snout.

 Bull rays are "bentho-pelagic" feeders, which means that they feed on the sea floor and the water column.
 They feed on various invertebrates, including crabs, hermit crabs, squids, prawns, gastropod molluscs and bivalve molluscs.
 They often cause damage to clam and oyster farms.

+The dorsal patterns of bull rays are consistent as they age, allowing for photo identification methodologies to identify specific individuals.
+Similar methodologies are well documented and utilised for other elasmobranch species with unique patterns such as the Whale shark and Manta ray.

 Threats

 Aetomylaeus bovinus is facing various and numerous threats, from fisheries to habitat degradation.
 As it is a benthic and semi-pelagic feeder, it is by-catch by a large game of industrial or artisanal fishing gear, especially pelagic trawling, bottom trawling, trammel nets, gill nets and spearfishing.

 Little information is available concerning this species in Africa.
 However, old literature refers to a discard of 900 t per year of bull rays by-caught by shrimp trawlers on the West African coast in 1988 during their late juvenile and sub/adult phase.